 All applications will be ranked using the combined score for academic achievement and the UCAT.
 The highest-ranked applicants will be invited for interview.
 The lowest-ranked applicants will not be considered further.

 We will begin sending out interview invitations by email in late November and this will be an ongoing process until the end of February.
 Emails will be sent from email@example.com - please check that our emails are not arriving in your junk mail folder!

-Our interviews use the multiple mini-interview (MMI) style, and consist of eight individual mini-interviews (or 'stations') which will assess your:
+Our interviews use the multiple mini-interview (MMI) style, and consist of a number of individual mini-interviews (or 'stations') which will assess your:

 - Motivation to study medicine and genuine interest in the medical profession